hsaidi5/POOSD-Project/artifacts/architechture.md

 # Internationalization/Localization

 Currently we are supporting a more localized model and don't have plans on supporting multiple locales.
-Our application isn't going to be used commercially so internationalization isn't really a priority of ours.
+Over time, the app could be used commercially if it gets popular or useful enough.
+For now, we are focused on localization.
 # Input/Output

 The architecture of our product will be using a just-in-time reading scheme when reading files.
 This is because the files will be used to save and retrieve information about the user's courses and their respective credit hours.